 Handling Your Claim On Your Own

 Many accident victims are hesitant to retain a car accident attorney because they are unsure how they could afford one.
-The good news is that many personal injury attorneys, including the ones at Bertoldo, Baker, Carter & Smith work on a contingency fee-basis.
+The good news is that many personal injury attorneys, including the ones at Bertoldo, Baker, Carter, Smith & Cullen work on a contingency fee-basis.
 With this type of agreement, clients pay nothing upfront and we only collect fees if and when we help win them compensation.

 Our attorneys deal with insurance companies on a daily basis.
 Additionally, we are well-equipped with the tools, resources, and knowledge of the law needed to build a solid claim on your behalf so that your chances of receiving full compensation are maximized.
 Let our team take this burden off of your shoulders so that you can focus on healing the right way.